Woodham Mortimer: Climate

 Woodham Mortimer is considered by the Met Office to be part of the Eastern England region, however, for the purposes of historical climate data it is consolidated into the East Anglia region.
 Climate information for the period 1981 – 2010 is detailed below.

 Economy

 There are two public houses, the Royal Oak on the A414 and the Hurdlemakers Arms on Post Office Road.
 Its name refers to the hurdles which used to be made from materials cut in the nearby woods.
 There is a golf driving range with 9-hole pitch and putt that was opened in 1967 on Burnham Road.
+In 2022 planning permission was granted to replace the driving range with a development of 18 houses.

 Crime

 Woodham Mortimer is policed by Essex Police and is part of the Purleigh Neighbourhood Policing Team which covers a number of areas with a total population of 10,936.
 In 2011, there were 516 reported crimes in the NPT.
 There is no local police station.

 Culture and facilities

 Village hall

 Next to the village hall is a 0.4 ha playing field with swings and a small football pitch.